Atlantis Emperor Bowl: Glass Art Inspired by Monet

 Monet used paint to convey the shifting light and mood of his gardens.
 I approach glass in a painterly fashion, applying layers of colored glass powders and hand pulled glass canes.

 I apply shimmering silver leaf to the composition, a process that requires careful heating and cooling of the molten glass.
 This ensures the precious metal doesn't melt when sandwiched between layers of thick glass.
-The top of the Emperor Bowl is ground and polished by hand.
-This process reveals the interior layers of green and blue glass, like ripples on a pond.
+The top of the Emperor Bowl is ground and polished by hand revealing the interior layers of green and blue glass, like ripples on a pond.

 Visit the Metropolitan Museum of Art website for more information on Monet's inspirations and process.